agnivsarkar1124/ChessEngine/README.md

 This project was built to explore:

-rule-based game engines
-state management and validation systems heuristic evaluation functions
-GUI integration with core logic separation
+rule-based game engines, state management and validation systems, heuristic evaluation functions, and GUI integration with core logic separation.